Lose fat. Build muscle.

 • 3 meals a day.
 Against.
 See our article Single Digit Body Fat on Six Meals a Day for a detailed explanation.

-• 3 whole-food meals and 3 MRPs a day.
-Toward.
+• 3 whole-food meals and 3 protein shakes a day.
 It's better for the non-athlete to have 6 small whole-food meals a day.
-But if you're training with weights, you should use a quality MRP to ensure you have adequate nutrition.

 • 3 sets of 8 to 12 reps.
 Against.
 This is the most common mistake people make with their training regimen.
 Gyms like to have you come 3x/wk, because that works to their advantage.
 For a beginner, this is acceptable.
 But once you reach a minimum fitness threshold (it really isn't very high), this kind of schedule leaves you permanently in the fitness basement.
 For a clue as to why, see our next item.